wazuh/wazuh-documentation/source/user-manual/manager/manual-email-report/smtp_authentication.rst

 SMTP server with authentication
 ===============================

-In case that your SMTP server has authentication (like Gmail), we need to configure a server relay because Wazuh does not support it by default.
-For this purpose we will use ``Postfix``.
-The following guide describes the minimal configuration to perform in Postfix to allow Wazuh sends emails to a SMTP with authentication:
+If your SMTP server uses authentication (like Gmail, for instance), a server relay will need to be configured as Wazuh does not support this. **Postfix** can be configured to provide this capability.
+The following guide describes the minimal configuration needed to use Postfix to send emails:

 #.
 Install the needed packages: